 You can purchase shower perches for your bathroom – parrots love getting in.
 Parrots also love splashing around in the sink once in a while!

 Parrots are prone to a variety of diseases and ailments that can potentially be fatal if not treated properly.
 The species of parrot you’re bringing into your new family will determine what type of ailments or diseases they may be more prone to.
-Make sure you talk to your local Petbarn team member to get educated on your new parrot’s health needs.
+Make sure you talk to your local Petbarn team member or local Greencross Vets to get educated on your new parrot’s health needs.

 If you notice any of these symptoms or anything else peculiar about your parrot, refer to your local Greencross Vets.